 Clone Guard creates a film on the plant’s leaves that reduces transpiration, or the amount of water leaving the leaf, which thereby allows the plant to retain more water.
 This allows time for roots to develop without the clone/cutting to desiccate.

-No!
-Clone Guard is safe and effective when used as directed.
+No, Clone Guard is safe and effective when used as directed.
 There are no ill effects to plants associated with the use of Clone Guard.

-Clone Guard is not an insecticide.
+Clone Guard is not a fungicide.